eddiesTime/sme_app/raw_documentation.md

 |:--:|
 |_Figure 21: The three trees with example Widget Foo_|

 The first action Flutter takes when the `Foo` widget gets called is the same.
-It creates an element, to be more precise a RenderObjectElement [@RenderObjectElementClassWidgets], in this case the FooElement which the Framework mounts to the element tree.
+It creates an element, to be more precise a RenderObjectElement [[@RenderObjectElementClassWidgets]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html), in this case the FooElement which the Framework mounts to the element tree.
 When an element is mounted to the element tree the element asks the widget to create a Render Object, in this case RenderFoo.
 After RenderFoo has been created the Render Object gets mounted by the framework onto the RenderObject tree.

 Now we have covered how Flutter reacts when it is told to build a part of the UI with a widget.
 Let's take a look at how the three trees react to changes with the next example: